crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 - [ ] Creating automated test for different projects

 *REMARK: The already documented __ways of contribution__ has been marked witch a checkbox on the previous list.*

+*REMARK: In order to facilitate some of these ways of contribution, I still need to create some new templates.*

 In the below sections I will explain each of those in detail.